Riddle Me This:

 Well, the outcome wasn’t carved in stone yet.
 And if it is either the Potter brat or Tom who was to ultimately be destroyed, Tom was going to make damned sure that it will be the Potter brat.
 But it looks like there isn’t a whole lot of chance of securing true immortality until that complication is out of the way.
 Particularly not now that he knows he has lost the Diary revenant.

 We still don’t know just what the long-range plans for that Diary were.
 We probably never will.
 I’m not altogether convinced he ever had any.
+But I can provisionally accept that is was a part of some typically Byzantine plot to remove Albus Dumbledore from his path.

 Well, deathlessness will just have to do.
 Despite the delay.